danruili/WordsToWorlds/README.md

 Read full paper on [MIG 2024](https://dl.acm.org/doi/10.1145/3677388.3696321).
 For more technical details, please refer to our [project page](https://danruili.github.io/wordstoworlds/).

-## Code Repository
+## What we offer

+The [full paper article page](https://dl.acm.org/doi/10.1145/3677388.3696321) has provided supplementary materials that includes the following:
+- A demo video
+- An appendix containing all LLM prompts used in this framework
+- The videos and storyscripts of the examples in the paper.

+We also provide a [Dev Report](https://github.com/danruili/WordsToWorlds/blob/main/doc/dev_report.md) that focuses on the technical details of the project.

 We are preparing the codebase for release.
-Once it is ready, we will update the repository with the code and data.
+Once it is ready, we will update the repository.

 ## Cite our work